HL7/v2-to-fhir/input/pagecontent/implementation_considerations.md

-This sections outlines implementation specific considerations that will have to be addressed during the implementation of v2-to-FHIR transformation project.
-Not all of these issues will apply to every implementation, but each implementation should review and consider he entire list to assess whether or not they are relevant for the project at hand.
-This list is not comprehensive and other implementation considerations may emerge as transforms are developed, tested and implemented in a Production environment.
+This section outlines implementation specific considerations that will have to be addressed during the implementation of a v2-to-FHIR transformation project.
+Not all of these issues will apply to every implementation, but each implementation should review and consider the entire list to assess whether or not they are relevant for the project at hand.
+This list is not comprehensive and other implementation considerations may emerge as transforms are developed, tested, and implemented in a Production environment.

 ### Message Structures in Older Versions
-In older versions, e.g., v2.3.1 the message structure in MSH-9 may have been omitted as the standard did not always include that in the message structure definition.
-For example, the message definition for RDE^O01 in v2.3.1 does not include the message structure, thus implementers omitted that, even though in Table 0354 there was a structure defined RDE_O01.
+In older versions (e.g., v2.3.1), the message structure in MSH-9, specifically MSH-9.3, may have been omitted as the standard did not always include it in the message structure definition.
+For example, the message definition for RDE^O01 in v2.3.1 does not include the message structure, thus implementers omitted that, even though in Table 0354 there was a structure defined for RDE_O01.
 When MSH-9.3 is empty, we suggest to derive the message structure to get to the proper map by using the message code and trigger event.
-I.e., when message code and trigger event is ABC^Nnn then use ABC_Nnn.
+For example, when the message code and trigger event is ABC^Nnn then use ABC_Nnn.
 For RDE^O01 that would be RDE_O01.
+Exceptions to this approach will be more common for certain domains, for example
-We will be listing any known exceptions to that rule here as we find them.
+Admission, Discharge and Transfer (ADT) messaging often reuses an existing message type for new message code/trigger event pairs.

 ### Implementation Guide Extensions on the Base Standard
 Some v2 implementations may adhere to constraints made on the base standard by an implementation guide.
 Where this happens it may